DeSouzaSR/ParsingFortran/README.md

 Cons:
 - If you change your parameter file (param.ini), you must change you source code.
 - You can not include comments in parameter file.
-Actually, is possible, but you need to create an other junk variable, like "label".
+Actually, is possible, but you need to create one or more junk variable, like "label".